VoltRipper

 • Spec ambiguity.
 Even wheel/tire sizing is listed inconsistently across sellers; verify the exact configuration before you buy.

-• Value (its strength): dual batteries, hydraulic brakes, suspension, lights, and UL certification for ~$2,300 is a lot of equipment per dollar.
+• Value (its strength): dual batteries, hydraulic brakes, suspension and lights for ~$1,399 is a lot of equipment per dollar.

 • Pedigree & support (the drag): a nameless, resold generic with poor parts support scores low on the factors that separate a keeper from a gamble.